Background and General Information

 Loan Periods and Limits

-For information on loan periods and limits, please click here (Loan Periods and Fines) to refer to the Library’s current schedule of loan periods and limits.
+For information on loan periods and limits, please refer to the Library’s current schedule of loan periods and limits.
 Printed versions are also available upon request from Library staff.

 Use of the book return: All items may be returned in the book drop located at Essex Public Library; however, non-book items are susceptible to damage if returned in the drop, and patrons are asked to package or secure (for example, with rubber bands) items such as videos, DVDs, CDs, CD-ROMs or audio books, so that the materials do not fall apart in the book drop.
 In addition, patrons are asked to return all oversize items to the check-out desk as large items may cause a jam in the book return.
 It is requested that all materials be returned to the check-out desk when the library is open.

 Library materials from schools: Library materials belonging to Essex schools should not be returned to the Essex Library.